Colin Colin Carroll’s Love Letters to Kiteboarding ❤️

 In case you don’t believe me and assume that he is another lazy trust fund baby who kites for a living out of pure boredom, Marc’s career has been completely funded and fueled by people who have seen him ride and thought, “Shit, this guy’s got something”.
 Marc saw kiting and did a paper round for two years to afford a 5.5m Naish AR5.
 He then waited for his birthday the following year for a board, during which time he taught himself most of the rotations and passes on land.
 Then, Dave Edwards taught Marc to kite after Marc had followed him around nagging him endlessly, ruining Dave’s love life by turning up at inappropriate moments to ask whether it was going to be windy.
 Years later came his PKRA debut.
 Marc had $100 in his account, and had to podium to afford a flight home.
 He did it.
 Then in 2014, he ruptured his meniscus during a Front Blind Mobe in Fuerteventura.
 A week later, he podiumed in Germany.
 He also had a burst eardrum…

-• By Ydwer 8 - Colin Colin Carroll's Love Letters to Kiteboarding ❤️
+• by Scotty Sinton 1 - Colin Colin Carroll's Love Letters to Kiteboarding ❤️

 Marc has applied this freestyle-era determination straight to Big Air, more so, in my not so humble opinion, than anyone else – the same rigorous training schedule, the same amount of gymming, the same diet, the same precautionary measures to prevent injury whilst pushing as hard as possible to unlock new tricks and gain consistency in his weak spots.
 Where other pros have taken to straddling two disciplines or have committed to video projects that no one watches, Marc has doubled down on Big Air, and he made this transition three years ago.